grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/configure-deployment-mode.md

 ## Use Read-Write deployment mode

 > **Warning:**
-> Read-Write deployment mode is currently considered experimental and not ready for production use.
+> Read-Write deployment mode is currently considered experimental.

 ### Requirements

-Read-Write deployment mode requires that multi-zone ingesters and multi-zone store gateways are used.
+Read-write deployment mode requires that multi-zone ingesters and multi-zone store gateways are used.
 Additionally rule evaluation is performed within Mimir-Backend, so ruler remote evaluation must be disabled.

 The deployment mode is set by the `deployment_mode` configuration variable.